Suplmnt

 A human face: "I got my independence back"

 Not all evidence arrives as a p-value.
-In a patient story archived by the American Macular Degeneration Foundation, Norah describes the wavy lines that stole her reading and confidence—and the slow return of steadier vision after months on a macular pigment supplement, enough to resume driving and daily life.
+In a patient story archived by the American Macular Degeneration Foundation, Norah describes the wavy lines that stole her reading and confidence—and the slow of steadier vision after months on a macular pigment supplement, enough to resume driving and daily life.
 Anecdotes aren't trials, but they remind us what the statistics are for: lives lived in the small print of labels, street signs, and loved ones' faces.
 [7]

 The egg yolk twist: less pigment, more delivery

 Here's another surprise.
 Spinach brims with lutein, yet a well-designed trial in men found that the lutein you absorb from an egg yolk beats what you get from spinach or even some supplements.
 Fat in the yolk acts like a shuttle, helping the pigment slip through the gut's oily gateways into the bloodstream.
 [8] In larger studies using lutein-enriched eggs or egg-yolk beverages, blood levels of lutein climbed substantially within 6–12 weeks—though changes in the macular pigment itself can take longer and may require higher or sustained intake.
-[9]
+[9] If you do take a supplement, the clinically tested AREDS2 amounts are specific: 10 mg lutein and 2 mg zeaxanthin daily, alongside vitamins C, E, zinc and copper.
+You won't hit those targets with a multivitamin or diet alone—check labels.
+[11]

 Beyond the eye: skin and brain hints